Optional Practical Training (OPT)

 In general, F-1 students who have been in the U.S. for no more than five different calendar years are exempt from Social Security taxes.
 You should be sure to bring this to the attention of your employer because many employers are not familiar with this provision of the tax laws.
 Students in F-1 status are subject to all other taxes that may apply, including federal, state and local.
 For more information, please consult with a tax professional and/or Publication 519 of the Internal Revenue Service.

 F-1 students are responsible for complying with all immigration regulations, including employment regulations.
-Working without the proper authorization is a serious violation of nonimmigrant status in the U.S. If a student fails to comply, he or she may not be eligible for benefits normally granted to F-1 students and may jeopardize his or her stay in the U.S. Prior to accepting any employment in the US, students should consult with the F-1 International Student Advisor.
+Working without the proper authorization is a serious violation of nonimmigrant status in the U.S. If a student fails to comply, he or she may not be eligible for benefits normally granted to F-1 students and may jeopardize his or her stay in the U.S. Prior to accepting any employment in the US, students should consult with the Office of International Student Services.

 - Employment Related to Major.
 OPT is intended to enhance an F-1 student academic program by providing a means to gain experience in his or her field of study.
 The USCIS considers working in a job that is not related to his or her major a violation of F-1 status.